metapolator/metapolator/specimen,-and-glyph-interaction.md

 One of the most important jobs that this specimen has to perform is selection of the working context for parameter editing, below master level.<br/>
 **rule**: when nothing is selected in the specimen, the (adjustment) masters selected in the (adjustment) masters list(s) are the working context.<br/>
 **rule**: (adjustment) masters that are not selected in the (adjustment) masters list(s), but do have their view toggle (in the view column) set to true, cannot be sub-selected in the specimen; they are never the working context for parameter and skeleton work.<br/>
-**rule**: although there is multi-selection behaviour throughout the hierarchy, the items in a election must be of the same type: (adjustment) master, script, glyph, segment, line, point, or vector shape.<br/>
+**rule**: although there is multi-selection behaviour throughout the hierarchy, the items in a selection must _all_ be of the same type: either (adjustment) master, script, glyph, segment, line, point, or vector shape.<br/>
 **rule**: when there is a selection at glyph, segment, line, point, or vector shape level and the specimen is zoomed in (increase font size), then through panning the specimen tries as long as possible to keep the selected part(s) visible.

 Here we see the specimen in the Parameters view, with the glyph select mechanism in action: